 🤔 So… Which One Is Better?

-I’m your nurse big sis, so I’m gonna give you the annoying truth: neither one is “better”, it’s about the right fit for your season and your goals (and even your personality).
+I’m your nurse big sis, so I’m gonna give you the annoying truth: neither one is “better”, it’s about the right fit for you, your goals, and even your personality.

 If you know you love critical care or want to eventually work in CVICU, trauma, or flight nursing, starting in ICU might be a great option, especially if you have strong support and a solid residency program.